rktoomey/rkt-presentations/specs2-presentation/scalacheck/scalacheck.md

 !SLIDE

-# Using ScalaCheck with unit specs
+# Could you use Given - When - Then with unit specs?

-<span class="new">See <code>prasinous.unit.ScalaCheckGwtUnitSpec</code> TODO doesn't actually compile yet</span>
+<span class="eric"><b>Eric:</b> I'm not actually sure how feasible this is actually because the GivenWhenThen steps in an
+Acceptance spec are very typechecked.
+In a mutable spec I would need to do runtime checks and have additional variables.</span>

+If there _were_ suport for it, Eric suggests it might look like this:

     class ScalaCheckGwtUnitSpec extends Specification with ScalaCheck {
       "Testing Binary GCD calculator" {
-        "Given the following number n1" ! given[Long] {      // where does given come from?  can't figure out imports! def extract(text: String) = choose(-10L, 10L)
+        "Given the following number n1" ! given[Long] {
+          def extract(text: String) = choose(-10L, 10L)
         }
         "And the following number n2" ! when[Long, (Long, Long)] {